kanishkp80/browser-api-agent/PLAN.md

 - Playwright for browser control, with semantic locators and built-in actionability waits.
 See [locators](https://playwright.dev/docs/locators) and [auto-waiting](https://playwright.dev/docs/actionability).
 - A constrained workflow format interpreted by the browser runner, so recipes can be inspected, versioned, validated, and repaired.
 - SQLite for the local site map, workflow metadata, account-scoped identifiers, and durable operation state; versioned recipe files for review.
-- A reasoning-model interface used for discovery and recovery.
-Model selection remains open; the OpenAI Agents SDK recommendation is not a final model choice.
+- Astra Ultra as specified above: GPT-6 Astra (`gpt-6-astra`), maximum API reasoning, and proactive subagent orchestration for LLM-powered discovery, workflow learning, and recovery.
+The harness recommendation remains distinct from this confirmed model and operating-mode choice.
 - A separate local control interface for human login, coverage review, and operations requiring attention.
 Preserve the supplied endpoint's response contract on the API interface.
 - Initially serialize browser interactions for one test account.
 Interleave short job-status checks with other work rather than holding browser ownership while a remote job processes.

-These technology choices are proposals.
-The initial one-account operating model is agreed; numerical performance targets remain open.
+GPT-6 Astra, the requested Ultra operating mode, and the initial one-account operating model are agreed.
+Other technology choices, including the Agents SDK harness, remain proposals; numerical performance targets remain open.

 Next planning discussion: confirm the harness and caller interface, then settle the first milestone's contract, test data, and measurable acceptance criteria before implementation.